Latest Update: March 2, 2015 at 8:00 am

 Track plow crews progress with these maps provided by our GIS Department with data supplied from our plow crews, inspectors, and supervisors.
-This section will be updated only when we are plowing and treating in residential areas.
+This section will be active only when we are plowing and treating in residential areas.
+The map will update every hour at the top of the hour.

 Snow and Ice Management – Policy on Passable Roads